Helen Clay Frick: Early life in Pittsburgh and New York

 At the end of the 1890s, Carnegie moved to New York, and Frick moved his family there a few years later, in 1905.
-He leased the Vanderbilt house at 640 5th Avenue, bought the old Lenox Library and began building the Henry Clay Frick House on 5th Avenue, on which he spent about $5 million.
+He leased the Vanderbilt house at 640 5th Avenue, bought the old Lenox Library, demolished it, and began building the Henry Clay Frick House on 5th Avenue, on which he spent about $5 million.
 He employed a 27-member staff to cater to himself, his wife, and Helen.
 Helen went to finishing school at the Spence School, graduating in 1908.
 She returned frequently to Pittsburgh, where she had her social debut in 1906.

 Helen traveled frequently and kept detailed diaries and notes about galleries and museums she visited.
 By age 17, she had been to Europe nine times, visiting the Louvre, Uffizi, Prado, Pinakothek, the National Gallery, as well as visiting churches and cathedrals.
 Additionally, she gained access to private collections with her father on buying expeditions.
 It was during these trips that she became interested in art archives, spending time in the archives at London's Record Office and in Paris' Musee des Archives.
 In 1908, she went with her family to Europe where they visited London, Paris, Madrid, Barcelona and Florence.
 In Paris, Helen, her father and brother visited Alphonse James de Rothschild's widow, the Baroness Rothschild, whose art collection was reputedly the most important in Europe.
 Helen's father bought two El Grecos on Helen's advice.

 Back in New York, she established a home for women textile workers in Wenham, Massachusetts.
 On a visit to Boston's North Shore, she had become aware of the life of shoe-workers in Lynn, Massachusetts, and in the textile mills farther north, and upon her return from Europe she asked her father to purchase a home to provide the women with the opportunity to rest and recuperate.
 The home became known as the "Iron Rail Vacation Home for Working Girls".